bjackman/bjackman.github.io/_posts/2019-08-17-self-referential-pangrams.md

 specific terms that the SAT-solver had no choice but to spit out everything we need to know to write out the actual sentence.

-Patuzzo clearly thought this was a pretty neat idea (and I agree), because he created an entire programming language, called [Sentient](https://sentient-lang.org), which helps you express problems in ways that bully SAT-solvers into solving them for you, as he did for the problem of pangrammatic autograms.
+I would love to harp on about this until I feel I've really explained it but I think it would take too long.
+One more analogy: this technique means that instead of having to answer the question "how do I find pangrammatic autograms?", you just have to answer "given a sentence, how do I figure out if it's a pangrammatic autogram?".
+The latter is obviously much easier.
+Patuzzo clearly thought this was a pretty neat idea (and I agree), because he created an entire programming language, called [Sentient](https://sentient-lang.org), which helps you express many different problems in ways that bully SAT-solvers into solving them for you, as he did for the problem of pangrammatic autograms.

 This is pretty satisfying.
 In a few minutes my little laptop had generated this beauty using Patuzzo's tool: